Get ‘paid’ for walking with these free apps

 Sweatcoin (opens in new tab) is the most popular ‘walk for pay’ app with a 4.6-star rating (opens in new tab) on Apple Store and a 4.3-star rating (opens in new tab) on Google Play.
 The app is also partnered with the NHS (opens in new tab) to highlight the health benefits of walking.

 How much does the app cost?
 Sweatcoin is free to download and use which allows you to track up to 5,000 steps per day.
-There is a premium version which costs £24.99 per year.
+There is a premium version that costs £24.99 per year, which allows you to earn more coins faster.

 How it works: You will need to download the Sweatcoin app and sign up using your email address and password.
 Note, you will need to allow it to track your location.
 The app only gives you points for steps taken outdoors, so if you spend a lot of time outside, this could be worthwhile.
 Sweatcoin tracks activity through your phone and you can’t link it to an Apple Watch or Fitbit.